MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

-Because a dataflow stores the resulting entities in a cloud based storage, other services can interact with the data produced by dataflows.
+Because a dataflow stores the resulting entities in cloud-based storage, other services can interact with the data produced by dataflows.